Saturday 21 November 2009 05:45:58 PHT

 Getting there: The church is located in Maribojoc town, 14 kilometers from the Tagbilaran.
 The place can be reached by bus of jeepney.

-The church of panglao is located on the south-western side of Panglao Island, 18 kilometers from Tagbilaran.
+The church of Panglao is located on the south-western side of Panglao Island, 18 kilometers from Tagbilaran.
 The church is noteworthy because of its twin antique confessionals carved with grape and dove patterns.
 Its ceiling murals depict the sacraments.

-Recently, the National Commission for Culture and the Arts published a 123 page book with a description of the over 40 churches on Bohol.
+The National Commission for Culture and the Arts published a 123 page book with a description of the over 40 churches on Bohol.
 This book, Visita Iglesia Bohol: A Guide to Historic Churches by Jose Regalado Trota, includes a short historical introduction of each church, and continues with a tour around the church complex.
 Includes black and white pictures.

 Jeroen Hellingman